mattermost/docs/source/boards/getting-started.rst

 Configuration
 -------------

 Board sharing is disabled by default.
 This means that the **Share Board** option is not available in the board menu.
-To enable board sharing open **Product menu > System Console > Plugins > Boards**.
+To enable board sharing open **Product menu > System Console > Products > Boards**.